Tesohh/dotfiles/README.md

   - [x] dap
     - [ ] Minimize dapui clutter, only show needed panes in bottom bar
   - [ ] learn f and t motions
+  - [x] plugin support finally after all these years